 About the program

-The Cheaper Home Batteries Program is a $2.3 billion initiative from the Albanese Labor Government.
-Its goal?
-To accelerate the uptake of home battery systems, helping Aussies store their solar energy, reduce power bills, and take pressure off the grid.
+The Cheaper Home Batteries Program is an Australian Government initiative designed to speed up the uptake of small-scale batteries.
+It helps Australians store their solar energy, reduce power bills, and take pressure off the grid.

-• End date: Until 2030, with rebates reducing over time
+End date: Until 2030, with discounts reducing over time

 Eligibility criteria

-To be eligible for a rebate under the program, you must:
+To be eligible for the discount under the program, you must:

-• Use a Solar Accreditation Australia (SAA) approved installer and Clean Energy Council (CEC) approved battery
+Use a Solar Accreditation Australia (SAA) accredited installer

 Rebate amount